This article has links to products and services we love, which we may make commission from.

 House Of Gods Hotel

-Social media sensation, House of Gods Hotel, is wonder to watch on Instagram and attracts a young, camera-ready crowd with its clever marketing and midnight snacks.
+Social media sensation, House of Gods Hotel, is a wonder to watch on Instagram and attracts a young, camera-ready crowd with its clever marketing and midnight snacks.

-Aptly located in the underbelly of the Old Town (Cowgate) close to Edinburgh’s notorious Vaults, House Of Gods mirrors the dark behaviour recorded in city’s underground.
+Aptly located in the underbelly of the Old Town (Cowgate) close to Edinburgh’s notorious Vaults, House Of Gods mirrors the dark behaviour recorded in the city’s underground.

 A stay at this gothic hotel encourages a night of debauchery with its two bars and butler service.